-How do we achieve these goals?
+How do we reach these goals?

-The goals in our year plan are discussed during the school's study days, group discussions and development talks with staff.
-We evaluate the year plan at the end of the school year.
+The topics from our annual plan are discussed during study days, group discussions and development discussions with team members.
+At the end of the school year, we evaluate the annual plan.

 3. Support and safety